-^{1.} Refers to the aggregate fees billed by the Company's external auditor for audit services relating to the audit of FirstService and statutory audits required by subsidiaries.

-^{2.} Refers to the aggregate fees billed for assurance and related services by the Company's external auditor that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under (1) above, including professional services rendered by the Company's external auditor for accounting consultations on proposed transactions and consultations related to accounting and reporting standards.
-Such fees included amounts incurred in respect of: due diligence and other work related to the disposition and acquisition of businesses, such work being unrelated to the audit of the Company's financial statements; accounting consultations with respect to proposed transactions, as well as other audit-related services.

-- 3. Refers to the aggregate fees billed for professional services rendered by the Company's external auditor for tax compliance, tax advice and tax planning. - 4.
-Refers to fees for licensing and subscriptions to accounting and tax research tools, as well as administration and out-of-pocket expenses.
+- Refers to the aggregate fees billed and expected to be billed by the Company's external auditor for audit services relating to the audit of FirstService and statutory audits required by subsidiaries (inclusive of disbursements).
+Audit fees for 2023 have been adjusted to re-classify disbursements of \$119 which were previously included in all other fees.
+Audit fees for 2023 were further adjusted by \$456 for comparative purposes as the Company is now reporting audit fees on an accrual basis. - 2.
+Refers to the aggregate fees billed and expected to be billed for assurance and related services by the Company's external auditor that are reasonably related to the performance of the audit or review of the Company's financial statements (inclusive of disbursements) and are not reported under (1) above, including professional services rendered by the Company's external auditor for supplementary assurance assessments and engagements.
+Audit-related fees for 2023 have been adjusted to re-classify disbursements of \$4.5 which were previously included in all other fees. - 3.
+Refers to the aggregate fees billed for professional services rendered by the Company's external auditor for tax compliance, tax advice and tax planning.
+Tax fees for 2023 have been adjusted to re-classify disbursements of \$22 which were previously included in all other fees. - 4.
+Refers to fees billed for licensing and subscriptions to accounting and tax research tools.